 Almost every member of the community belonged to a society for Torah study, such as Mishnayot, Chayei Adam, Menorot Hamaor, Tiferot Bachurim, or Shas, led by Leibchik, the clock maker, Yosef Yavetz and Benyamin Stein.
 Their was also a "Daf" (daily-page) for scholars, led by Hirsh Lifshitz, Moshe-Baruch Braude and Eliezer Fein.
 There was a Jewish Peoples Bank, which was administered by Meier Krom and there was a Beit Midrash, founded in 5626/1866 and a Synagogue.
 The charitable organizations included Chevra Kadisha, Lechem Aniim, and Bikur Holim.

-Among the earliest rabbis in the village of Shkudvil were Rabbi Moshe Lurie, who served between 1820 and 1830.
+Among the earliest rabbis in the village of Skaudvile were Rabbi Moshe Lurie, who served between 1820 and 1830.
 Rabbi Lurie died about 1835.
 He was the son of Rabbi Todres Ben Orvm Lurie.
 Rabbi Todres passed away in 1818.
 Later came Rabbi Moshe Ben Lazer who died in 1889.
-His son Rabbi Eliyahu-Yazber-Ber came to Shkudvil by 1913.
+His son Rabbi Eliyahu-Yazber-Ber came to Skaudvile by 1913.
 Before this, he was in Yanashouk.
-Between the two World Wars, when Lithuania was an independent country, there were two small Yeshivas in Shkudvil.
+Between the two World Wars, when Lithuania was an independent country, there were two small Yeshivas in Skaudvile.
 They were supervised by Rabbi Shmuel Sachs, Rabbi Eliyahu-Dovid Katz, and Rabbi Yaakov Levy.
 Later Rabbi Perlman also supervised the Yeshiva.

-The New Stone Shule
+The New Stone Shule (build about 1921

 This information was compiled from various books, magazines and papers from Hebrew, Yiddish, English, and Lithuanian sources.
 Also from first hand spoken commentary:

 Chicago, Illinois (800) 222-4541